ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 Root access for SSH can be activated.

 For the well-known safety aspects, we advise against it.
-To install ioBroker, it is sufficient to use the sudo command and precede the respective command.
+To install ioBroker, it is sufficient to use the sudo command and prefix the respective command.

 ### Installation Node.js
 !> with the current ioBroker installer (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!

 The following instructions should also be used for a downgrade.

-The currently recommended version is node 12.x; for other desired versions in step 4.1. exchange the “12.x” for Y.x ”.
+The currently recommended version is node 12.x; for other desired versions in step 4.1. replace the “12.x” with Y.x ”.

 !> Debian Buster requires at least node.js v10.x !!

 <span style="color:red">Odd nodejs versions are generally not recommended as they are developer versions.</span>

+<span style="color:red">npm is installed appropriately together with nodejs.
+A manual installation or upgrade of npm is not advisable!</span>

 1. System update: `` sudo apt-get update && sudo apt-get upgrade ''